Appointments can be held by video call, by phone or in person at one of our local offices.

 As with all compensation claims, the process should not be conducted hastily in any way.
 The full detail surrounding the accident, liability, scale of injuries, financial implications (short and long-term), and lasting healthcare considerations must all be factored into compensation settlements.

-On some occasions, it is absolutely necessary to allow the injured person time to recover or time for more accurate assessments by medical professionals to be made in order to suitably quantify the injury fully before the claim is valued.
+On some occasions, it is absolutely necessary to allow the injured person time to recover.
+They may also need time for more accurate assessments by medical experts and professionals to be made in order to suitably quantify the injury fully before the claim is valued.
 We can then aim to secure the compensation settlement value from the third party responsible for your injury.

 The following considerations must receive focus when considering compensation claim settlement amounts: